Master of Business Administration vs. Master of Legal Studies

 Master of Legal Studies

-In Pepperdine Law’s online Master of Legal Studies program, students can expect to:
+In Pepperdine Caruso School of Law’s online Master of Legal Studies program, students can expect to:

 - Apply to the program without having to submit scores from the GRE, LSAT, GMAT, or other standardized test.